qunalpha/music-player/README.md

 # About the Program
-This application was made to test my coding test to overcome errors and learn new things during this journey :) still i havent finished this and im planning to add more things later anayways this program uses customtkinter for GUI, mutagen for audiofile details and pygame to play musics and im also using other scripts from my other projects like [jsonScript](https://github.com/qunalpha/jsonScript).
+This application was made to test my coding capability to overcome errors and learn new things during this journey :) still i havent finished this project and im planning to add more things later, anyways this program uses customtkinter for GUI, mutagen for audiofile details and pygame to play musics and im also using scripts from my other projects like [jsonScript](https://github.com/qunalpha/jsonScript).

 ### Python library used:-